oicr-gsi/shesmu/language.md

 program.
 After the name is the help text.
 Inside the braces, labels can be specified; the values must be strings.

-Additionally, for more serious debugging, the data passing through an olive can be dumped:
+<a name="dump"></a>Additionally, for more serious debugging, the data passing through an olive can be dumped:

     Olive
       Where workflow == "BamQC 2.7+"